Close the Customer Feedback Loop

 It’s time to close the loop

 You cherish your senses of sight, hearing, etc. because you need them to survive.
 What if some of your company’s “senses” were dead and this “body” didn’t get the feedback it needed?
-Without customer insight measurement, your company is navigating the world blind and deaf.
+Without customer feedback measurement, your company is navigating the world blind and deaf.
 A crushing disadvantage to your sensing competition.
 It’s always time to improve the feedback loop from your customers.
 Turn up their volume.
 They are telling anyone who will listen about a problem that will ultimately be solved.
 But will it be solved by you, or your competitor?